kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/creating-rosa-machinepools.md

 Notes:

-- `spotMarketOptions` is a Day-1 only setting and is **immutable**; it cannot be added, removed, or changed after the MachinePool is created.
+- `spotMarketOptions` can be added, removed, or modified after the MachinePool is created.
 - It is incompatible with `capacityReservationID`; setting both is rejected by the validating webhook.